Esmail-sarhadi/talking-skeleton/README.md

 # Talking Skeleton with Bluetooth, RF, and MP3 Playback

-## Overview
-This project features an ESP32-based talking skeleton that can be controlled using Bluetooth and RF signals.
-The skeleton includes several LEDs and an MP3 player, which provides interactive feedback through sound and light.

 ## Features
 - **Bluetooth Control:** Control the skeleton using a custom Android app.